annotation/text-fabric/docs/Model/Apps.md

     For each *app*, you find there a subfolder *app* with:

     ??? abstract "static"
-        A folder with fonts and logos, to be used by webservers such as the the [text-fabric browser](../Server/Web.md).
+        A folder with styles, fonts and logos, to be used by web servers such as the the [text-fabric browser](../Server/Web.md).

+        In particular, `display.css` contains the styles used for pretty displays.
+        These styles will be programmatically combined with other styles, to deliver them to the TF browser on the one hand, and to Jupyter notebooks on the other hand.

     ??? abstract "config.py"
         Settings to set up a browsing experience and to feed the specific AP for this app.

-        The TF kernel, local webserver and browser need settings:
+        The TF kernel, web server and browser need settings:

         setting | example | description
         --- | --- | ---
-        PROTOCOL | `http://` | protocol of local website HOST | `localhost` | server address of local website PORT | `18981` | port through wich the TF kernel and the webserver communicate OPTIONS | tuple | names of extra options for searching and displaying query results
+        PROTOCOL | `http://` | protocol of website HOST | `localhost` | server address of the website PORT | `18981` | port through wich the TF kernel and the web server communicate OPTIONS | tuple | names of extra options for searching and displaying query results

         The app itself is driven by the following settings